trust-net/id-node-go/README.md

     <Transaction DTO, encapsulating the application op-code in payload>
 }
 ```
+A transaction submission request for Trust-Net's Identity application would follow the same transaction submission spec as defined in [Op: Transaction Submission](https://github.com/trust-net/dag-lib-go/blob/master/docs/SpendrApp.md#op-submit-transaction).
+The payload for each transaction would consist of different requested Identity application specific operations.

 Above request will be validated for each specific transaction op-code as defined in later sections.
 For success cases, the transaction ID will be returned back with `HTTP 201` response.

-### Identity application op-codes
-A registration request for an identity attribute would follow the same transaction submission spec as defined in [Op: Transaction Submission](https://github.com/trust-net/dag-lib-go/blob/master/docs/SpendrApp.md#op-submit-transaction).
+### Payload schema
 The payload field for transaction submission request would be a base64 string of json serialized structure of below schema type:
 ```
 {
   "$schema": "http://json-schema.org/draft-07/schema#",